I: Background and Purpose

 Addition or replacement of a euthanasia method that is acceptable (or

-significant change that may be handled administratively without additional
+that may be handled administratively without additional consultation or notification,

-changes that may be handled administratively without IACUC-approved policies,
+Minor changes that may be handled administratively without IACUC-approved policies, consultations, or

 ensure that all such personnel are appropriately identified, adequately trained